Anti-Filipino sentiment

+By country

 Hong Kong

 During the 1970–80s, Hong Kong saw the rise of a Filipino population.
 Many of these Filipinos were working as domestic helpers.
 The increase of Filipino population there created clashes between Hong Kong residents and Filipino workers.
-The Democratic Alliance for the Betterment of Hong Kong launched an advocacy that Filipinos were causing a significant rise of local unemployment in Hong Kong and costing billions in welfare treatment.
+The Democratic Alliance for the Betterment of Hong Kong launched an advocacy that Filipinos were causing a significant rise in local unemployment in Hong Kong and costing billions in welfare treatment.